VictoriaMetrics/VictoriaMetrics/docs/README.md

 * the most frequently executed queries;
 * queries with the biggest average execution duration;
 * queries that took the most summary time for execution.

+## Active queries

+[VMUI](#vmui) provides `active queries` tab, which shows currently execute queries.
+It provides the following information per each query:

+- The query itself, together with the time range and step args passed to [/api/v1/query_range](https://docs.victoriametrics.com/keyConcepts.html#range-query).
+- The duration of the query execution.
+- The client address, who initiated the query execution.

 ## Metrics explorer